fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-7.md

       (Pause .damage-effect-animation-speed))

     ```

-    > Then create our logic to loop our damage effect animation which plays, only when `.damage-effect-play` is true
+ Make `.damage-effect-play` `true` whenever we collide with our spiked cannonballs.
+This will be added to our `spikeball-damage-logic`, which we have created earlier.

+=== "Code Added"

     ```{.clojure .annotate linenums="1"}
     true > .damage-effect-play
     ```
-    > Lastly, we make `.damage-effect-play` `true` whenever we collide with our Spiked CanonBalls.
-This can be added to our spikeball-damage-logic, which we have created earlier.

 === "Full Code So Far"